Noxxys/oshop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.

+## Install

+First, you need to install [Nodejs](https://nodejs.org) version 8 or higher.
+Then run `npm install` from your command line.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.